awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Required: yes, when `logConfiguration` is used
 The log driver to use for the container\.
 The valid values listed earlier are log drivers that the Amazon ECS container agent can communicate with by default\.
 If using the Fargate launch type, the only supported value is `awslogs`\.
-If you have a custom driver that is not listed earlier that you would like to work with the Amazon ECS container agent, you can fork the Amazon ECS container agent project that is [available on GitHub](https://github.com/aws/amazon-ecs-agent) and customize it to work with that driver\.
+If you have a custom driver that is not listed, you can fork the Amazon ECS container agent project that is [available on GitHub](https://github.com/aws/amazon-ecs-agent) and customize it to work with that driver\.
 We encourage you to submit pull requests for changes that you would like to have included\.
-However, Amazon Web Services does not currently provide support for running modified copies of this software\.
+However, we do not currently provide support for running modified copies of this software\.
 This parameter requires version 1\.18 of the Docker Remote API or greater on your container instance\.
 `options`
 Type: string to string map